-Sub-Saharan Africa will lag behind in gas-based feedstock, in spite of the high rate of petrochemicals consumption growth in the region.
-While Nigeria has the most promising prospects in feedstock, the business environment militates against investment and progress has been slow.
-Meanwhile, South Africa is likely to decline in importance.
-North Africa's unexploited gas fields could offer major rewards, although instability has caused a setback.
+Turning to Africa, North Africa's unexploited gas fields could offer major rewards, although instability has caused a setback.
 Gas-rich Algeria is still some way off constructing a world-scale complex due to regulatory problems.
 However, plans for new developments in Egypt - put on ice during the Arab Spring rebellion - are likely to come to fruition in coming years, utilising the country's gasfields and exploiting its geographically strategic position.